REGISTRATION

 To attach:

-The number on your bike plate corresponds to the number on your wristband, bike band and baggage tag.
-One-day riders must write the number on the bike plate.
-Please print your name and hometown on the plate and use the cable ties included in the packet to hang it from the back of your bike seat.
+You will also receive a “License Plate” in your wristband packet.
+Please print your name, and team name or hometown on the plate and hang it from the back of your bike seat.
 It is our hope that the bike plates will encourage conversation and introductions among riders.

 Refunds and Selling or Transferring Tags